lsst/meas_astrom/doc/lsst.meas.astrom/tasks/lsst.meas.astrom.FitSipDistortion.rst

 outliers rejected and the current estimate of intrinsic scatter at each iteration.

-FitSipDistortionTask also supports the following lsstDebug variables to control diagnostic displays:
+FitSipDistortionTask also supports the following :ref:`lsstDebug` variables to control diagnostic displays:

 - FitSipDistortionTask.display: if True, enable display diagnostics.